girlsinc/me-and-my-money-edu/src/pages/course/investing-for-the-future/i-want-to-be-rich/discussion.md

 ![Roadmap](/assets/img/lets-talk-about-it.png)
 # SPEAK UP

-* Take a second and think about it.
+## Take a second and think about it.
 Then tell the class, why you want to be rich!
 Your ‘why’ matters!
+<sparkle-feed-post assignment-name="Take a second and think about it.
+Then tell the class, why you want to be rich!
+Your ‘why’ matters!" ></sparkle-feed-post>